 What’s the difference between talking to you or my best friend or family?

 A mental health professional can help you approach your situation in a new way– teach you new skills, gain different perspectives, listen to you without judgment or expectations.
 Furthermore, therapy is completely confidential.
 A therapist is a trained, objective outsider who can provide insights that are researched based and helpful.
 In therapy your concerns will be met professionally, confidentially and succinctly.

 How long/often will we meet?

-Counseling sessions, both online and in-person are based on the 50- minute therapy hour.
+Counseling sessions, both online and in-person are based on a 50- minute therapy hour.
 Initially, sessions are scheduled in weekly or every other week increments, depending on the situation.
 As goals are attained and symptoms are relieved through the use of therapy skills, session are scheduled further and further apart.
-Counseling is one of those professions where my job is to work myself out of a job.
+Counseling is one of those professions where our job is to work ourselves out of a job.
 Of course there is a lot of variety in the number of sessions needed.
 It depends on what the concerns are that first brought you into therapy.

 Why shouldn’t I just take medication?

 The job of medication is to treat symptoms.
 Our work together is designed to explore the root of the issue, dig deep into your behavior and teach strategies that can help you accomplish your personal and/or relational goals.
 Medication can be effective and is sometimes needed in conjunction with therapy.

 Because each person has different issues and goals for therapy, therapy will be different depending on the individual. we tailor our therapeutic approach to your specific needs.
 Your active participation and dedication is crucial to your success.
 It’s the work you do outside of our sessions that will really help you see your personal growth and development.